Released on 4 November 2016, as part of the 'On Air' deluxe 6 CD set only.

 John: Well it could be, yeah those vocal unisons are something that are

 Mike: It's quite incredible to get three people to sing in unison on a record isn't it?
+I hear an enormous edit, but never mind

 (Laughter)